solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 During the setup phase we only create one Entity of type `PARTNER`, which represents the partner as an Account holder.

 To be able to create Accounts on behalf of end customers, the partner MUST beforehand create corresponding Entities of type `PERSON`.
 During this process the partner MUST provide a `person_id` — a unique identifier of an individual provided by solarisBank KYC product.

+Entities of type `REPRESENTATIVE_PERSON` represent Entities which can approve ApprovalRequests on a Transaction which belongs to another Entity.
+Several Entities of type `REPRESENTATIVE_PERSON` can have the same `person_id` as long as that
+`person_id` is not in use by another Entity of type `PERSON`.

 ### Entities can have multiple states which are: